-- All car traffic must enter the campus from Cleveland-Massillon Road (near the Administration Office/Transportation Department) or at the former Cornerstone location [Option 1] or by the Primary School [Option 2]. - [Option 1] Traffic should proceed to the right of the guard rail that runs along the main driveway to NMS and follow the fence line along the softball field. - Prior to 7:05 a.m. and after 7:30 a.m., cars may travel around the flagpole and drop off students at the front of the building. - From 7:05 until 7:30 a.m., cars must loop back towards the guard rail and drop off students at the crosswalk at the end of the guard rail (yellow line on map below).
-Staff members will be present to assist students at the Student Drop Off Sign. - Traffic should then follow the guard rail, turn right, and exit campus towards Cleveland-Massillon Road. - [Option 2] Car riders may be dropped off in the Primary School parking lot and walk directly up the stairs to NMS (orange line on map below). - NOTE: While on campus, school buses have the right of way please YIELD to BUSES.
+- All car traffic must enter the campus from 1) Cleveland-Massillon Road (near the Administration Office/Transportation Department) or 2) or by the Primary School. - [Option 1] Traffic should proceed to the right of the guard rail that runs along the main driveway to NMS and follow the fence line along the softball field. - Prior to 7:05 a.m. and after 7:30 a.m., cars may travel around the flagpole and drop off students at the front of the building. - From 7:05 until 7:30 a.m., cars must loop back towards the guard rail and drop off students at the crosswalk at the end of the guard rail (yellow line on map below).
+Staff members will be present to assist students at the crosswalk. - Traffic should then follow the guard rail, turn left, and exit campus towards Cleveland-Massillon Road. - [Option 2] Car riders may be dropped off in the Primary School parking lot and walk directly up the stairs to NMS (orange line on map below) and exit Greenwich Road. - NOTE: While on campus, school buses have the right of way please YIELD to BUSES.
 Please do not block or park in front of any school buses so they can remain on schedule.